Chang-huilin/Content-predication-based-on-multispectral/README.md

-# Chlorophyll Content Estimation During Tencha Drying Process Using Snapshot Multispectral Imaging Technology Based on Data Fusion
+#  Content Estimation  Using Snapshot Multispectral Imaging Technology

-This guide details the steps for estimating chlorophyll content during the Tencha drying process using snapshot multispectral imaging technology, incorporating data fusion techniques.
+This guide details the steps for estimating  content using snapshot multispectral imaging technology

 ## 1. Extract Reflectance Using HSI Software